Last updated: February 7, 2020 by Ethan Green

 Everyone loves music, but how often do you take time to do literally nothing but listen to it?
 For some ideas of calming music across a range of genres, have a listen to my relaxing playlists.

-5. Write down worries and reminders for the next day
+6. Write down your worries and reminders for the next day

-It’s a good idea to avoid caffeine, alcohol and sugary drinks before bed.
+In my experience, it’s better to avoid caffeine, alcohol, and sugary drinks before bed.
 But drinking a herbal tea or other decaffeinated drink is a good way to spend some quiet time, perhaps whilst reading or listening to music.

 If you feel hungry at night, it’s okay to have a light snack before bed.
 Just try to keep it healthy and light – a banana, yogurt, cottage cheese on toast, some nuts or berries are good examples.